ChrisPedder/QMUL-Lecture/slides/part_a.md

 By the end of Part A, you will be able to:

-- Define key concepts in artificial intelligence
+- Describe what defines machine learning and artificial intelligence
-- Understand the historical context of AI development
+- Understand how "models" are trained.
-- Identify different paradigms in AI
+- Explain how this training limits their abilities
-- Recognize the relationship between AI, ML, and Deep Learning
+- Describe how these limitations manifest for LLMs.

-Note: Welcome to Part A. Today we'll cover foundational concepts that will be essential for the rest of the course.
+Note: Welcome to Part A. In this first hour we'll cover foundational concepts that will be essential for Part B.

 ---

 ## What is Artificial Intelligence?

-<span class="key-term">Artificial Intelligence (AI)</span> is the simulation of human intelligence processes by machines, especially computer systems.
+<span class="key-term">Artificial Intelligence (AI)</span> is the simulation of human processes by machines, specifically computer systems.

-**Key processes include:**
+**Examples include:**

 - Learning (acquiring information and rules)
 - Reasoning (using rules to reach conclusions)